phantom/sign-in-with-solana/README.md

 1. The user experience is inconsistent, as every dapp has its unique message format, leaving users unsure of what to expect
 2. The lack of standardization in message formats forces wallets to display confusing messages in plaintext, further baffling users
 3. Malicious websites pretending as legitimate dapps can trick users into signing messages, and neither the wallet nor the user can intervene
+4. The traditional `connect` + `signMessage` requires multiple unintuitive steps

 Sign-In With Solana offers a comprehensive solution to these challenges and more.
-The [technical specification](https://github.com/solana-labs/wallet-standard/blob/alpha/packages/core/features/src/signIn.ts) for SIWS is modeled after [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) (Sign In With Ethereum) but extends beyond it’s capabilities.
-SIWS shifts the responsibility of message construction from dapps to the wallet, resulting in consistent, user-friendly inlterfaces and enhanced end-user security.
+The [technical specification](https://github.com/solana-labs/wallet-standard/blob/alpha/packages/core/features/src/signIn.ts) for SIWS is modeled after [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) (Sign In With Ethereum) but extends beyond its capabilities.
+SIWS shifts the responsibility of message construction from dapps to the wallet, resulting in consistent, user-friendly interfaces and enhanced end-user security.

 Additionally, SIWS standardises the message format, which enables wallets to scrutinize message data to ensure its legitimacy or raise red flags for suspicious activity.
 Domain binding is a key feature of SIWS, enabling wallets to alert users if a website is impersonating another entity